Workers' Comp

 Investigation and Evidence Gathering

-Our firm collects essential evidence: police reports, medical records, witness statements, and photographs documenting vehicle damage and the accident scene.
+We collect police reports, medical records, witness statements, and photographs documenting vehicle damage and the accident scene.
 When needed, we work with accident reconstruction experts to prove negligence definitively.
 Local attorneys familiar with Boone County civil court procedures have a real advantage when building your case.

 3